dgant/PurpleWave/readme.md

 ## How to run PurpleWave
 * From IntelliJ IDEA: Run -> Run 'PurpleWave' or Debug 'PurpleWave'
 * As a JAR: java.exe -jar ./out/artifacts/PurpleWave.jar <-- Make sure you use a 32-bit version of java.exe!
-* As an EXE: Just double-click it!
-Make sure if you move the EXE that you move the aforementioned DLLs along with it

 ## Questions and feedback
 Say hi!
 Post an issue here on Github or email dsgant at gmail

 ## License
 PurpleWave is published under the MIT License.
+Make PurpleWave your own!